teja788/Interview_Preparation_Notes/Data_Engineering/ML_OPs_course_notes.md

   * Deploy in production
   * Monitor & maintain system
     * New real time data can be sent back to data step and Model can also be retrained if needed

+### Deployment

+#### Key Challeanges
+* Concept drift and data drift
+ * changes in data can be sudden(due to some external change) or gradual.
+ * data drift is when distribution of X(independent variables) itself changes.
+ * Concept drift is when distribution of X remains same but relation between X and Y(Dependent var) changes.
+ *